All Episodes

 I'm not saying that either.

-The one thing is that this photograph has that impact, it has that impression on people, and people are going to have to sort it out for themselves.
+And people are going to have to sort it out for themselves.

 By not allowing us to follow the truth, you are going to make that true, Courtney.

-Yeah, you're hurting yourself by doing that, and I don't quite understand why.
+Yeah, you're hurting yourself by doing that.

 I don't see it as anything productive other than a witch hunt and a thing that's going to be ultimately futile.

-Look, there is a witch!
+Look, there is a witch.

 Somebody sat down at a computer and perpetrated an intentional fraud.